A graphical framework for global optimization of mixed-integer nonlinear programs: DD Construction

 \begin{proof} The runtime complexity of Algorithm~\ref{alg:merge1} is $\mc{O}(|\mt{U}_i| \log(|\mt{U}_i|) + |\mc{A}_{i-1}|)$ since $\mc{O}(|\mt{U}_i| \log(|\mt{U}_i|)$ is the complexity of sorting elements in $\mt{U}_i$ in line 2 of the algorithm, and $|\mc{A}_{i-1}|$ is an upper bound for the number of incoming arcs that are updated in line 5 of the algorithm.
-Since the node set $\mt{U}_i$ is created through Algorithm~\ref{alg:relaxed separable DD} or Algorithm~\ref{alg:relaxed nonseparable DD}, the number of nodes in this layer can be bounded by the prescribed width limit and the number of sub-domain partitions in that layer.
+Since the node set $\mt{U}_i$ is created through Algorithm~\ref{alg:relaxed nonseparable DD}, the number of nodes in this layer can be bounded by the prescribed width limit and the number of sub-domain partitions in that layer.
 In particular, we have $|\mt{U}_i| \leq \omega|L_{i-1}|$.
-This is because of the for-loops in line 4 of Algorithms~\ref{alg:relaxed separable DD} and \ref{alg:relaxed nonseparable DD}, which imply that for each node $\mt{v} \in \mt{U}_{i-1}$ and each sub-domain partition $j \in L_{i-1}$, one new node can be created in layer $i$ as shown in line 6 of Algorithms~\ref{alg:relaxed separable DD} and line 12 of Algorithm~\ref{alg:relaxed nonseparable DD}.
+This is because of the for-loops in line 4 of Algorithm~\ref{alg:relaxed nonseparable DD}, which imply that for each node $\mt{v} \in \mt{U}_{i-1}$ and each sub-domain partition $j \in L_{i-1}$, one new node can be created in layer $i$ as shown in line 12 of Algorithm~\ref{alg:relaxed nonseparable DD}.
 Because the previous DD layers satisfy the width limit, we have that $|\mt{U}_{i-1}| \leq \omega$.
-Similarly, the arcs in layer $\mc{A}_{i-1}$ are created within the same for-loops in line 7 of Algorithms~\ref{alg:relaxed separable DD} and line 13 of Algorithm~\ref{alg:relaxed nonseparable DD}, yielding $|\mc{A}_{i-1}| \leq 2 \omega |L_{i-1}|$.
+Similarly, the arcs in layer $\mc{A}_{i-1}$ are created within the same for-loops in line 13 of Algorithm~\ref{alg:relaxed nonseparable DD}, yielding $|\mc{A}_{i-1}| \leq 2 \omega |L_{i-1}|$.
 Therefore, we obtain the time complexity $\mc{O}(\tau \log(\tau))$ for the algorithm.

 \end{proof}

 The second merging oracle, denoted by $\mt{Merge}^g(.)$, is given in Algorithm~\ref{alg:merge2}.
 Similar to Algorithm~\ref{alg:merge1}, the inputs are the node sets $\mt{U}_i$ and a width limit $\omega$.
 This merging oracle divides the entire range of state values of nodes in $\mt{U}_i$ into $\omega$ sub-ranges, then merges all nodes within each sub-range.
 The rationale behind this approach is to group nodes with similar state values as merging candidates, thereby reducing the variation in new paths created by merging, hence yielding a tighter relaxation.
 The next result shows the time complexity of Algorithm~\ref{alg:merge1}.
 The proof is omitted as it follows from arguments similar to those presented in Proposition~\ref{prop:merge1}.